cycling levels.

 A guide.

-As it will mostly be mountain riding (flat itineraries are far more limited and may be less relevant too!), we have decided to use VAM as a way to group riders into categories (we have added the watt/kg as a rough guide).
-This is really a guide for now in order to make grouping suggestions for the rides leading to The Epic 21 challenge.
-We will then refine this depending on final numbers and levels.
-If you’re less familiar with VAM, we will be able to make suggestions based on other criteria - one way could be sharing a few Strava recorded rides with us where you feel you put in a good effort in terms of endurance, average speed and hill climbing for instance.
+As it will mostly be mountain riding (flat itineraries are far more limited and may be less relevant too!), we will initially allocate riders into groups of similar level (based on what you tell us of your experience, average speed on 50k rides, average power or w/kg if you use a power meter regularly or VAM).
+This is really for the first of a number of the rides leading to Epic21 challenge.
+We will then refine this on the subsequent rides based on your experience of the first ride (ie. the right pace or too easy or too hard).
+We will be able to make suggestions based on other criteria - one way could be sharing a few Strava recorded rides with us where you feel you put in a good effort in terms of endurance, average speed and hill climbing for instance.

 -